sourcegear/rust-vs-extension/getting_started.md

 ## Install the Rust development tools

-The current version of SourceGear Rust expects the Rust development tools to be installed separately.
-These tools include the Rust compiler and its package manager (Cargo) and various other things to support development with Rust.
+SourceGear Rust needs the usual Rust development tools to be installed and available in your PATH.
+These include the Rust compiler and its package manager (Cargo) and various other things to support development with Rust.